Your day is about to become extra special.

 While fictional dramas, series and films are also generally considered to be authentic content, variety shows add a whole new level because the situations on-screen tend to be less scripted and the language more realistic.

 Korean variety shows illustrate what Koreans actually sound like.
-This makes them perfect to pair with your learning routine on FluentU, which takes real-world videos—like news, vlogs, interviews and inspiring talks—and turns them into personalized language lessons.
-Don’t have a FluentU account yet?
-Try it out free for 15 days.
+This makes them perfect to pair with your learning routine on FluentU, which makes it possible to learn with K-pop videos, funny commercials, entertaining web series and more.

 Korean variety shows are fun.